RadekZemlo/RadekZemlo.github.io/README.md

 # hello-world
-Hello World repository for Git toutorial
+Hello World repository for Git tutorial
-This is an example repository for the Git toutorial on http://www.w3schools.com
+This is an example repository for the Git tutorial on http://www.w3schools.com This tutorial focused mainly on Git and using GitHub as its remote.

-This repository is built step by step in the toutorial.
+This repository is built step by step in the tutorial.

 It now includes steps for GitHub